fatihsnsy/fatihsnsy/README.md

 ### Hi there, I'm Fatih Şensoy... 👋

 I am Cyber Security Researcher and Karaelmas Cyber Team Member.
-I work in Malwation Cyber Security on Malware Analyst and Software Developer position.
-At the same time, I am the team leader at ZAYOTEM (Malware Prevention and Reverse Engineering Team) and member at Karaelmas Cyber Team.
+I am the team leader at ZAYOTEM (Malware Prevention and Reverse Engineering Team) and member at Karaelmas Cyber Team.

 💻 I am very interested in Cyber Security, Computer Science and Computer Security. <br>
 👻 I like it "low-level" stuff. <br>